 3. You Can’t Just Build a Brand with Advertising

 Many attorneys hear the word “brand” and think that it sounds nice, but they’re not interested because they don’t think it can be measured.
 Mike disagrees.
-He says branding is essential, and that his is built on a variety of ideas and practices — all of which can be measured by the success his firm has as a result.
+His law firm advice is to understand that branding is essential.
+His brand is built on a variety of ideas and practices — all of which can be measured by the success his firm has as a result.

 Mike doesn’t limit himself to billboards or TV commercials.
 He emphasizes that you cannot just brand with advertising, as it’s a very small part of the totality that you are.
 And he is the perfect testament to that.
 If you want to be a creative, visionary, progressive firm, you must go deeper.